Sigismund Danielewicz: Later activity and death

-Danielewicz knew Yiddish, at one point publishing a translation of an article by Saul Yanovsky in The Beacon, but there was no Yiddish anarchist movement in the Bay Area at the time; the lack of a Yiddish-speaking community or a Jewish ghetto in San Francisco prevented the emergence of a movement similar to that in New York.
-Danielewicz's community of English-speaking anarchists were largely individualist anarchists and mutualist anarchists influenced by figures including Proudhon, Stirner, and Benjamin Tucker.
+Although Danielewicz once published an English translation of a Yiddish article by Saul Yanovsky in The Beacon, there was no Yiddish anarchist movement in the Bay Area at the time.
+The lack of a Yiddish-speaking community or a Jewish quarter in San Francisco prevented the emergence of a movement similar to that in New York.
+The local community of English-speaking anarchists were largely individualist anarchists and mutualist anarchists influenced by figures including Proudhon, Stirner, and Benjamin Tucker.
 They disapproved of The Beacon's advocacy of violent revolution, and the newspaper was supplanted by two sporadic individualist publications upon shutting down in 1891.
 In 1890, Fair Play republished a critique of The Beacon printed by Egoism, one of these two; the publication argued that the revolutionary stance of The Beacon "has a tendency to prevent that part of the community which constitutes its intellectual backbone, from investigating and becoming imbued with the principles of Anarchism, as must be before it can supplant political direction."
-Fair Play quoted Danielewicz as having written that the global labor struggles of the late 19th century were good because "[they will] teach the workers the lesson that they must arm themselves in order to be equal in the struggle [...] and adopt the most effective and scientific mode of warfare to reap their harvest", arguing that "'their harvest' will probably be the gallows".
+Fair Play quoted Danielewicz as having written that the global labor struggles of the late 19th century were good because they might "teach the workers the lesson that they must arm themselves in order to be equal in the struggle", responding that the result of this strategy for the workers "will probably be the gallows".

 Between the mid-1880s and 1910, Danielewicz traveled to San Diego and Chicago before returning to San Francisco.
 During his travels he helped to manage or write multiple anarchist publications including Lucifer the Lightbearer and Free Society.
 He sparked controversy in the latter in 1900 by denouncing individualist anarchist Henry Cohen for "adopting a profession which is the foundation of the principles he and all of us disavow" by becoming a lawyer.
 Thirteen people contributed to the subsequent exchange in Free Society, which lasted six months and concluded after a number of complaints and an editorial transition.
-During this period he additionally met Viroqua Daniels, a woman who became either his close friend or his romantic partner.
+During this period he also met Viroqua Daniels, a woman who became either his close friend or his romantic partner.